qiskit-community/qiskit-aqua-interfaces/README.md

 (NISQ) computers at the level of pulses, circuits, algorithms, and applications.

 Qiskit is made up elements that work together to enable quantum computing.
-This repository contains **Qiskit Aqua Interfaces**, a set of user-interface compomnents for [Qiskit Aqua](https://github.com/Qiskit/qiskit-aqua) (the element of Qiskit consisting of a library of cross-domain algorithms upon which domain-specific applications can be built) and [Qiskit Chemistry](https://github.com/Qiskit/qiskit-chemistry) (the chemistry-application component of Qiskit Aqua).
+This repository contains **Qiskit Aqua Interfaces**, a set of user-interface components for [Qiskit Aqua](https://github.com/Qiskit/qiskit-aqua) (the element of Qiskit consisting of a library of cross-domain algorithms upon which domain-specific applications can be built) and [Qiskit Chemistry](https://github.com/Qiskit/qiskit-chemistry) (the chemistry-application component of Qiskit Aqua).